deanlauvina7/Coming-Soon-Landing-Page/README.md

 ## The project

 My goal for this project was to create a coming soon landing page that different companies use to promote their products.
-In this case, it was for a fictional developer confernce that would take place next year.
+In this case, it was for a fictional developer conference that would take place next year.

+This project continuously counts down from the original date up until the day of the conference.
+From there, the timer will stop and will display a landing page titled "Launched!"

 ## Tools I used
 HTML, CSS, Javascript